clholm/casual-markdown-blog-templates/README.md

 # casual-markdown-blog-templates
-Fork of https://github.com/casualwriter/casual-markdown-blog/ for building a blog site with markdown files and a single index.html.
+A fork of https://github.com/casualwriter/casual-markdown-blog/ for building a blog site with markdown files and a single index.html.

+I've split the original repository into two different repositories:
+  * one for the example markdown.
+  * one with the JavaScript, CSS, and `index.html` files that provide the markdown blog functionality.
+I intend to import this repository as a submodule when I need it.